heitoralthmann/Teamwork-MCP/README.md

 - `createComment` - Create a comment related to a task/message/notebook

+### Company Tools

+- `getCompanies` - Get all companies from Teamwork with optional filtering
+- `getCompanyById` - Get a specific company by ID
+- `createCompany` - Create a new company in Teamwork
+- `updateCompany` - Update an existing company's information
+- `deleteCompany` - Delete a company from Teamwork

 ### People Tools

 - `getPeople` - Get all people from Teamwork